#1 Student Loan Lawyer

 Your employer — not your job title — is what determines your eligibility for the program.
 Qualifying employers include:

-Are government contractors eligible for PSLF?
-Unfortunately, borrowers who work for a private company but at a government agency aren’t eligible for PSLF.
-The program’s rules require you to work directly for the government to qualify for loan forgiveness.
+Note: Government contractors that work for a private company but at a government agency aren’t eligible for PSLF.
+The program’s rules require you to work directly for the government.
+Check out these other student loan forgiveness opportunities.

-Loan forgiveness isn’t automatic because you’re a teacher, healthcare worker, law enforcement officer, or other public service worker.
+Loan forgiveness isn’t automatic because you’re a teacher, healthcare worker, law enforcement officer, or other type of public service worker.
 You have to make 120 student loan payments before you’re eligible for PSLF.

-Under the current rules, those payments must be made:
+Under the current rules, PSLF payments must be made:

 Your payments don’t have to be made consecutively.
 For example, you could make some qualifying payments, miss a few months, and then pick up where you left off.
 You can also change employers — including leaving public service and resume progressing towards PSLF.